calcore-io/modelio2doc/modelio2doc/doc/modelio2doc - User Manual.md

 # modelio2doc

+[TOC]

 # Overview

 Tool for aiding the generation of documentation from a Modelio project.

-The user creates an input template document with some "tokens" that refer to Modelio elements.
-Modelio2doc will "parse" this document and will replace the tokens so that a final document is generated.
+The user creates an input template document with some "tokens" that operate over Modelio elements.
+Modelio2doc will "parse" this document and will resolve the tokens so that a final document is generated.

-Current implementation constrains:
+Current implementation:

 - Only markdown input/output format supported
 - Only simple token-replacement supported